 After you talk about your symptoms, your health care provider may do an exam right away.
-He or she may also schedule a separate exam to see if you have OAB.
-Your health care provider may refer you to a specialist, such as a urologist, who can perform the exam.
+Or, they may refer you to a specialist, such as a urologist who can diagnose and treat OAB.
 Some urologists specialize in incontinence and OAB.

-Your health care provider will ask you a number of questions to understand your medical history.
-This should include information about the symptoms you are having, how long you have had them, and how they are changing your life.
-A medical history will also include information about your past and current health problems.
+Your exam will begin with questions.
+Your provider will want to understand your health history and experiences.
+You should tell them about the symptoms you have, how long you’ve had them, and how they’re changing your life.
+A medical history will include questions about your past and current health problems.
 You should bring a list of over-the-counter and prescription drugs you take.
-Your health care provider should also ask you about your diet, and about how much and what kinds of liquids you drink during the day.
+You should also tell your provider about your diet and about how much and what kinds of liquids you drink during the day and night.

 - Bladder scan: This type of ultrasound shows how much urine is still in the bladder after you go to the bathroom.

 - More tests,like a cystoscopy or urodynamic testing, are usually not needed but may be used if your provider thinks something else is going on.